Baruch Korff

-Baruch Korff (ברוך קורף; July 4, 1914 – July 26, 1995) was an American Orthodox rabbi.
-He was a longtime Jewish community activist who was associated with the groups Irgun and Lehi.
-Korff was a close political confidant of Richard Nixon and was known as "Nixon's rabbi."
+Baruch Korff (ברוך קורף; July 4, 1914 – July 26, 1995) was an American Orthodox rabbi, best known for being "Nixon's rabbi."
+Born in present-day Ukraine, he settled in the United States in 1926.
+In the 1940s, Korff supported Irgun and Lehi, and would be jailed for plotting terrorist attacks for the latter in 1947.
+After meeting Richard Nixon in 1967, he would become an ardent supporter and confidant of his.
+Following the Watergate scandal in 1974, Korff gained most of his notoriety for his defense of Nixon.
+After fading from the public eye, he worked as a consultant at Brown University before dying in 1995.

 Early life

 Baruch Korff was born on July 4, 1914, in Novohrad-Volynskyi present-day Ukraine (then part of the Russian Empire).
 He was the second child of Grand Rabbi Jacob Israel Korff and Gittel Goldman Korff, in a family that was part of an unbroken line of rabbis that went back 73 generations.
-In 1919, anti-Jewish pogroms swept through Eastern Europe Korff family found themselves caught in the middle of one such pogrom.
+In 1919, when anti-Jewish pogroms swept through the Ukrainian People's Republic, the Korff family found themselves caught in the middle of one such pogrom.
 Gittel fled her home carrying an infant in her arms, with Korff and two other young children following her.
 Gittel was killed, and Korff witnessed the murder.
 He would forever label himself a coward for not attempting to save her.
 Korff wrote in his memoirs that "My life ever since has been a quest for redemption from that charge."
 His father was suspected of committing treason and fled to Poland.
 Korff later followed him there, remaining in Poland for seven years while studying in its yeshivas.

 In 1926, he emigrated to the United States, where he celebrated his bar mitzvah.
 Korff studied in the Yeshiva Ohr Torah, Yeshiva Torath Chaim, and the Yeshiva Rabbi Isaac Elchanan.
 In 1934 he was ordained a rabbi, following in the footsteps of his ancestors.
 He was the headmaster of the Yeshivah Torath Emeth in Brooklyn, New York from 1936 to 1937.
 He later became the rabbi for the Congregation Hayim Solomon from 1938 to 1940.